adamant/adamant.tools.compiler.bootstrap/README.md

 ## Line Count

-A line count can be obtained from Visual Studio by running "Find All" with regular expressions across all `*.cs` files using the regex `^.*[^\s{}].*.$`.
+A line count can be obtained from Visual Studio 2019 using the "Code Metrics" feature.
+An alternate approximation can be found in other versions of Visual Studio by running "Find All" with regular expressions across all `*.cs` files using the regex `^.*[^\s{}].*.$`.
 This matches all lines that aren't blank or only curly braces.
 Note that this does match lines that are only comments and includes a few generated code files.